EVEREST | Nepal

 Safety

-Your safety and success are our priorities in that order.
-We make conservative decisions, plan redundancies and all our guides have wilderness medical training, safety & rescue plans & access to doctors 24/7 to help keep you safe.
+Your safety and success are our top priorities, in that order.
+We make conservative decisions, plan redundancies, and all our guides have wilderness medical training, safety and rescue plans, and access to doctors around the clock to help keep you safe.

 Value for $

 We keep our overheads low to pass savings on to you.
-We are proud to offer the best service for the most competitive price, without skimping on safety or taking shortcuts with logistics, staffing and infrastructure.
+We are proud to offer the best service at the most competitive price, without compromising on safety or taking shortcuts in logistics, staffing, or infrastructure.

 Holistic Approach

 Our service goes far beyond the mountain.
-Think of us as your climbing coach, we’ll be there from start to finish to prepare, debrief and plan your progression as a mountaineer, whether your goal is a single summit or the Seven.
+Think of us as your climbing coach; we'll be there from start to finish to prepare, debrief, and plan your progression as a mountaineer, whether your goal is a single summit or the Seven Summits.

 Guides & Team

 Guides can make or break your climb.
-We hand pick the most qualified, tenured, tested and personable guides and Sherpa in the world.
-Owner and mountaineer Mike Hamill personally oversees the management of each expedition.
+We hand-pick the most qualified, tenured, tested, and personable guides and Sherpas in the world.
+Owner and mountaineer Mike Hamill personally oversees the logistics and management of each expedition.

 Our Values

-We care about you, our people and the planet and we walk our talk by donating a percentage of every expedition to Tiger of the Snows fund which supports outdoor tourism workers all over the world and following strict Leave No Trace principles amongst other initiatives.
+We care about you, our people, and the planet.
+A portion of every expedition goes to the Tiger of the Snows Fund, supporting outdoor tourism workers and their families.
+We follow strict Leave No Trace principles and live by our No D*ckheads Policy, because who you climb with matters.

 Success

 We have an unparalleled summit success rate.
 How?
-We do it in a myriad of ways; like a great chef’s secret sauce, we've fine tuned the recipe over decades but most importantly, we believe in you & your ability to achieve your goals and are invested in putting you on top.
+We do it in a myriad of ways; like a great chef's secret sauce, we've fine-tuned the recipe over decades.
+Most importantly, we believe in you & your ability to achieve your goals, and we are invested in putting you on top.

 Need More Experience?